Sorting a Pivot Table in Excel

 While we have sorting option available in the tabs section, but we can also sort the data in the pivot tables, on the pivot tables right-click on any data we want to sort and we will get an option to sort the data as we want, the normal sort option is not applicable to pivot tables as pivot tables are not the normal tables, the sorting done from the pivot table itself is known as pivot table sort.

-Sorting means arranging data or certain items in an order however desired.
+Sorting means arranging data or certain items in an order, however, desired.
 It can be ascending order descending order, sort by any values or range.
-Whereas a Pivot table is a unique tool to summarize data to form a report.
+At the same time, a Pivot table is a unique tool to summarize data to form a report.

 How to Sort Pivot Table Data in Excel?